Principal Investigator

 Email

-I am a computational biologist focused on evolutionary genetics.
-My research aims to understand population history and migration dynamics in Indigenous populations from Mexico.
+I am a computational biologist with a degree in Agro-genomic Sciences at UNAM.
+My research passion lies in evolutionary genetics, with a focus on understanding population history and migration dynamics in Indigenous populations from Mexico.

 Email